 Veterans Business Outreach Center Program

 The Veterans Business Outreach Center (VBOC) Program is designed to provide entrepreneurial development services such as business training, counseling, and resource partner referrals to transitioning service members, veterans, National Guard and reserve members, and military spouses interested in starting or growing a small business.
-The Small Business Administration has 20 organizations participating in this cooperative agreement and serving as VBOCs.
+The Small Business Administration has 28 organizations participating in this cooperative agreement and serving as VBOCs.

 VBOCs conduct entrepreneurial development workshops dealing specifically with the major issues of self-employment.
 An important segment of these workshops entails the usage of the internet as a tool for developing and expanding businesses.
 Each client is afforded the opportunity to work directly with a business counselor.

 VBOCs assist clients in assessing entrepreneurial needs and requirements.

 VBOCs assist clients in developing and maintaining a five-year business plan.
 The business plan includes the legal form of the business, equipment requirements and cost, organizational structure, a strategic plan, market analysis, and a financial plan.
 Financial plans include financial projections, budget projections, and funding requirements.

 VBOCs provide assistance in identifying and analyzing the strengths and weaknesses of the business plan to increase the probability of success.
 The results of the analysis are utilized to revise the strategic planning portion of the business plan.